baconjs/bacon.js/README.md

     cake build

-Result javascript file will be generated in `lib` directory.
+Result javascript file will be generated in `dist` directory.

 Test
 ====